 Can you briefly walk me through your process, from coming up with the idea to making/finding the masks and costumes to conducting the Coming to Terms shoot?

-The initial idea came about after reading an article that quoted someone justifying and rationalising collateral damage in which children and infants had been killed by saying that they would grow up to be terrorists anyway.
-This projection of criminality or ‘badness’ dehumanised an imagined enemy and gave license for their exploitation, oppression and murder.
+The initial idea came about after reading an article that quoted someone justifying and rationalizing collateral damage in which children and infants had been killed by saying that they would grow up to be terrorists anyway.
+This projection of criminality or ‘badness’ dehumanized an imagined enemy and gave license for their exploitation, oppression and murder.
 Empathy was dissolved.

 In these images I have used balaclavas and masks as signifiers for these negative perceptions and projections, and the wedding as a relatively universal ritual celebrated across cultures as something that represents union and optimism for the future.
 The ape mask I have used in a previous series called Siege; it was make up tester from Tim Burton’s 2001 Planet of the Apes.
 The wedding outfits were sourced in Australia and Malaysia.
 My youngest uncle is a wedding planner there; he also introduced me to the monkey, ‘Aki.’